Dark matter from primordial black holes would hold charge: Discharge of black holes in the early and late Universe

 \subsection{Discharge by particle accretion}

-{ For the case of PBHs with charge prior to decoupling of baryons and radiation,} we compare the rate of particle accretion to that of the Hubble expansion, so as to infer the lowest temperature down to which PBHs could have lost their charge by particle accretion, $T_{\rm qdec}$.
+As in Section \ref{Sec:halos}, here we concentrate on the accretion of charges from the plasma surrounding PBHs considering only a diffusion process, ignoring the possible build up of baryon overdensities around PBHs; we have also taken into account the effect of restoring pressure in cases where an accretion region could build up around PBH and find that the following results remain virtually unchanged.
+In order to do the calculation of discharge for the case of PBHs with charge prior to decoupling of baryons and radiation, we compare the rate of particle accretion to that of the Hubble expansion, so as to infer the lowest temperature down to which PBHs could have lost their charge by particle accretion, $T_{\rm qdec}$.
 This temperature will depend on the PBH mass and can be written as,

-where the PBH cross section reads $\sigma_{\rm PBH}=\pi r_{(E=0)}^2$, and $r_{(E=0)}$ is the radius at which the total energy is zero,
+where the PBH cross section reads $\sigma_{\rm PBH}=\pi r_{E}^2$, and $r_{E}$ is the radius at which the total energy is zero,

+unless it is lower than the innermost stable circular orbit in which case it is set to $r_E=1.4r_+$, or if this radius exceeds the separation at which the potential drops exponentially due to the plasma being neutral, in which case we set it to $r_E=1.4 r_+ + \ell_D$.
 This is valid for either positive or negative initial charge.
-We only take into account electrons and assume that their number density is a reasonable approximation to the number density of negatively charged particles at any temperature when taking into account their increased number density prior to the electron-positron annihilation as in Eq. \ref{eq:Q0poisson}.
+We assume that the electron number density is a reasonable approximation to the number density of charged particles at any temperature when taking into account their increased number density prior to the electron-positron annihilation as in Eq. \ref{eq:Q0poisson}.
 We use the thermal velocities of the slower particles $v_{\rm slow}$, which corresponds to the that of the proton at low temperatures, and to that of electrons/positrons above $T_{\rm ann}$ (we notice that above the QCD scale there are more massive charged particles, but this approximation is still valid as all particles are already relativistic).

 Our calculation for a decoupling temperature between charged particles and black holes would be justified if any charge evolution is slow, such that both positive and negative particles reach the PBHs at the pace of the slowest particles, which is expected as the fluid is a plasma where velocities are homogeneised by Coulomb scattering; this in turn justifies the use of the velocity of the slower particles, $v_{\rm slow}$, in Eq. \ref{eq:Tqdec}.
 The resulting charge decoupling temperature as a function of PBH mass is shown in Figure \ref{fig:decoupling} for the initial Poisson charges (black solid line).
 Regardless of PBH mass and initial charge sign, the decoupling with charges takes place at lower temperatures than that of horizon entry and PBH formation.